top of page

 The lush tropical paradise of Kaua'i is what most people dream of when they think of Hawaii, because it’s the landscape most featured in iconic movies like Jurassic Park, Avatar, Soul Surfer, and Raiders of the Lost Ark.
 With two trips to Kaua'i under my belt, this island holds a close second to Maui for me because of its natural beauty, relaxed pace, and small-town charm.
 The only reason Kaua'i isn’t my top recommendation for visitors is because it’s not as easy to navigate as Maui given that 80% of the island is only accessible by water, air or on foot.
 But I love that about Kaua'i because it challenges you to be adventurous.

 On my first trip to Hawaii when I visited O'ahu and Kaua'i in 2000, my childhood friend and I kayaked the Na Pali Coast – 17 miles of open ocean, majestic cliffs, and sea caves to explore.
 Other than the Chicago marathon and childbirth, it was the most physical activity I’ve done in my life - but it certainly was more fun than the other two!
 I will do this again when my kids are a bit older!
 We also toured the island by helicopter, saw the red canyons of Waimea, bought a coconut on the side of the road on the way to Opaeka’a Falls, and hung out in Hanalei Bay where we stayed in a B&B. On our last day, we hiked the first two miles of the Na Pali coast.
 (The rest of the 11-mile hike is for experienced backpackers and requires a permit).
 On the hike back to our car, I decided to speed ahead of my friend to get more of a workout.
 I must have been entranced by the view, because next thing I knew, I was sliding off a cliff on my bum.
 Luckily, another hiker saw me go over and pulled me up to the path before I could slide too far.
-The lesson here is to watch where you’re going and actually stop to admire the view, because falling off a cliff is a real thing here!
+The lesson here is to watch where you’re going and actually stop to admire the view because falling off a cliff is a real thing here!

 Na Pali Coast, Waimea Canyon

-Kauai kayaking, ziplining, and mountain tubing
+Kauai mountain tubing and ATV

 Island of Hawaii: The Big Island